Phrikoceros? A

 Cory has found two of these unusual lined flatworms at Kapalua Bay, Maui, over a period of years.
 Nothing like them appears on the Newman & Cannon CD.
 The species is probably in the genus Phrikoceros due to

 the shape of the pseudotentacles.
-A photo from the Philippines taken by Mike Miller matches it quite well; it also appears on p.
-47 of Reef Creature Identification, Tropical Pacific by Humann & DeLoach, photographed in Alor, Indonesia.
+A photo from the Philippines by Mike Miller matches it quite well; it also appears on p.
+47 of Reef Creature Identification, Tropical Pacific by Humann & DeLoach as Phrikoceros sp.1, photographed in Alor, Indonesia

 BACK to streaks or lines